Miguel Santos (footballer)

-Miguel José Oliveira Silva Santos (born 21 October 1994) is a Portuguese professional footballer who plays as a goalkeeper for Liga Portugal 2 club Trofense.
+Miguel José Oliveira Silva Santos (born 21 October 1994) is a Portuguese professional footballer who plays as a goalkeeper for Veikkausliiga club Jaro.

-Santos spent his youth with Benfica, SC Lourel, Belenenses, and Estoril, before spending the 2015–16 season as Benfica B's first choice goalkeeper.
-He signed with English club Port Vale for a five-month spell in August 2016, before moving on to Eerste Divisie side Fortuna Sittard in January 2017.
+Santos spent his youth with Benfica, SC Lourel, Belenenses, and Estoril, before spending the 2015–16 season as Benfica B's first-choice goalkeeper.
+He signed with English club Port Vale for five months in August 2016 before moving on to Eerste Divisie side Fortuna Sittard in January 2017.
 He helped Fortuna win promotion out of the Eerste Divisie at the end of the 2017–18 season.
 He signed with Romanian side Astra Giurgiu in August 2018 and was loaned out to Academica Clinceni for the 2019–20 season.
-He joined Dutch club Roda in October 2020, and then returned to Portugal to sign for Mafra in July 2021.
+He joined the Dutch club Roda in October 2020 and then returned to Portugal to sign for Mafra in July 2021.
 He moved on to Trofense 12 months later.
+He joined Cypriot club Olympiakos Nicosia in July 2023.
+He joined Finnish club Jaro via Anadia in February 2025.

 Career

 Benfica B

-Sanots joined Benfica's junior team from Estoril in 2013.
+Santos joined Benfica's junior team from Estoril in 2013.
 He made his Segunda Liga debut for Benfica B in a 3–2 defeat to Atlético CP at the Benfica Campus on 17 August, when he came on as a substitute for Wei Huang following goalkeeper Bruno Varela's sending off.
-He made one further appearance in the 2013–14 campaign, before he established himself as Benfica B's first choice goalkeeper in February 2015 and played ten games at the end of the 2014–15 season.
+He made one further appearance in the 2013–14 campaign before he established himself as Benfica B's first choice goalkeeper in February 2015 and played ten games at the end of the 2014–15 season.
 He played 37 of Benfica B's 46 league games in the 2015–16 season.

 Port Vale

 On 31 August 2016, Santos signed a two-year contract with English League One club Port Vale.
-He had already been training at Vale Park for several weeks before signing, and said that his aim was to replace Jak Alnwick as the club's first choice goalkeeper.
+He had already been training at Vale Park for several weeks before signing, and said that he aimed to replace Jak Alnwick as the club's first choice goalkeeper.
 He made his debut for the "Valiants" in a 1–0 defeat to Mansfield Town in an EFL Trophy Northern Group E match at Vale Park on 4 October.
 He made a second appearance in the same competition, keeping a clean sheet and saving two penalties in the resulting shoot-out with Doncaster Rovers; first-team coach Andy Smith praised Santos after the game, saying "It was an outstanding performance... he is a top quality goalkeeper".
 After Michael Brown succeeded Bruno Ribeiro as manager, Santos left the club by mutual consent in January 2017.

 Fortuna Sittard

-Santos joined Dutch Eerste Divisie club Fortuna Sittard in January 2017.
+Santos joined the Dutch Eerste Divisie club Fortuna Sittard in January 2017.
 He played 19 league games for Fortuna in the second half of the 2016–17 season.
 He played 25 matches for "Fortunezen" during the 2017–18 season as the club won promotion to the Eredivisie as runners-up of the Eerste Divisie.